• Skip to primary navigation

 Translation

 There is none worthy of worship but Allah the Mighty, the Forbearing.
 There is none worthy of worship but Allah, Lord of the Magnificent Throne.
-There is none worthy of worship but Allah, Lord of the heavens and Lord of the earth, and Lord of the Noble Throne.

 3. Sayyiduna Abu Hurayrah (Radiyallahu ‘anhu) reports: “Whenever the Prophet (ﷺ) was worried about something, he would lift his head to the sky and say ‘Subhanallahil ‘Azim’.